 A Sighted Helper is Not a Substitute for Independent Access

 Many offices and hospitals assume that they don’t need to offer alternative, digitally accessible formats for forms that need to be filled out by a patient as long as they offer a sighted individual, such as a receptionist or assistant, to read the form aloud to the patient and fill out the answers for them.
 While this is one way to get the form filled out, it’s also a glaring HIPAA violation, because the blind or low vision patient has no choice but to share their very personal medical information with someone they don’t know, and often within earshot of the rest of the patients in the waiting room, or else the other office staff.
 Ideally, forms should be offered online as accessible, fillable forms for patients to complete and submit privately.
 That way, their information stays confidential, and they save time, frustration, and embarrassment having to fill out forms in the office.
+Healthcare accessibility is about independence as well as access.

 Simply presenting the material as a digital format doesn’t automatically make the content accessible.
 Many document formats, particularly PDFs, are not accessible to screen reader software.
 If many of your informational documents are stored as inaccessible PDFs, you can choose to remediate them yourself using software that can tag the elements of your PDF to make it “readable” by screen reader software.
-Alternatively, if you have a large number of PDF documents that need remediated, you can opt to have professionals convert the documents for you.
+Alternatively, if you have a large number of PDF documents that need to be remediated, you can opt to have professionals convert the documents for you.
 This also ensures that documents have been tagged correctly and that screen readers are actually able to read the information correctly and in the correct order.
-If you haven’t remediated your documents correctly you can still risk noncompliance and face litigation by not being accessible.
+If you haven’t remediated your documents correctly you can still risk non-compliance and face litigation by not being accessible.

-Websites, Document and Forms, Oh My!
+Websites, Document, and Forms, Oh My!

 Besides inaccessible document formats, websites can often have a number of other accessibility issues not addressed during the design phase.
 Website designers are usually not accessibility experts.
 If your website isn’t accessible to those with disabilities, at least 20% of your audience isn’t finding the necessary information they need from your website.
 They may not be able to find out what services are offered at your facility, what your hours of operation are, or how to book an appointment.
 If tabs are not clearly labeled, or keyboard navigation is not functional, they may not be able to navigate around the sections of your website to find what they need.
 Many of these issues are located within HTML coding, so finding them can be a bit difficult.
 This is where accessibility consultants come in.
 Experts who work with website accessibility on a daily basis have the skill and knowledge to help you identify accessibility issues and help you prioritize the remediation process.
 Accessibility consultants can also comb through your website to identify and catalog all the URLs, documents, and other elements of your website which could pose potential accessibility concerns.

 Up to this point, little has been done to hold healthcare facilities accountable for making their websites accessible.
 Making websites accessible is costly, and many facilities are just realizing that digital accessibility is an issue and haven’t budgeted for such an expense.
 With the dramatic increase in ADA lawsuits filed in the past two years, it’s becoming obvious that people are taking notice when sites aren’t accessible.
-The Health and Human Services Office of Civil Rights (OCR) has also started conducting and publishing compliance reviews of Section 1557 of the ACA, making note of facilities who choose not to address their digital accessibility shortfalls.
+The Health and Human Services Office of Civil Rights (OCR) has also started conducting and publishing compliance reviews of Section 1557 of the ACA, making note of facilities that choose not to address their digital accessibility shortfalls.

 Head off the Complaints and Lawyers by Being Proactive

 Some healthcare facilities don’t realize that their website isn’t accessible because they haven’t received a complaint, but that doesn’t necessarily mean that there aren’t any issues.
 Assistive technology users may have just gotten frustrated and left the site, or they may not have been able to even access the part of the site where they can send a complaint.
 They may even decide to go directly to a lawyer for this problem instead of letting you know first.
+Addressing your healthcare accessibility can go a long way to avoiding litigation problems.

 Some lawyers crawl websites using software that can search for inaccessible HTML elements and use a plaintiff to file a complaint against non-compliant companies.
 Avoid both of these issues by having your website tested by accessibility experts, and fixing any potential issues as soon as possible.